jsosulski/blockmatrix/README.md

 This package is also available on PyPi.

+## Changes

+- 0.3.0:
+  - removed most visualization code, as it added many unnecessary dependencies.
+If someone used this, let me know.
+  - Fixed general depedency specification.

 ## Usage

 As of now unfortunately only the code and the docstrings are available as documentation.